McTsts/Minecraft-String-Utilities/README.md

 #### (5) Reading Result
 One more problem arises when trying to read the output of `tag list`.
 Since the output value is also a string, we don't actually know which of our values sorted first.

 To figure out which value sorted first, we have to create a fake `tag list` output that matches one of the two possible results we expect.
-We can enchant flatten our fake output as well as the real fake output, and then we copy the real output ontop of the fake output.
-If they are the same, the operation will fail, otherwise it will succeed.
+We can enchant flatten our fake output as well as the real fake output, and then we copy the real output on top of the fake output.
+If they are the same, the operation will fail; otherwise, it will succeed.
 This way, we can know which way our strings sorted.

 #### (6) Constructing Fake Ouput
-Because the output of the `tag list` command contains the name of the entity, its UUID and the current time, constructing the fake output is fairly convoluted.
+Because the output of the `tag list` command contains the name of the entity, its UUID, and the current time; constructing the fake output is fairly convoluted.

-First, we need to add a tag `"a, b, c"` (its one tag) to our entity in the binary search step.
+First, we need to add a tag `"a, b, c"` (it's a single tag, trust me) to our entity in the binary search step.
 This tag will always sort first (since the strings we are comparing are JSON strings and both start with `{`) and thereby doesn't affect the result.
-The exact name of this `"a, b, c"` tag is irrelevant, what matters is that it looks like it as 3 tags (when it really is just one).
+The exact name of this `"a, b, c"` tag is irrelevant, what matters is that it's typed into the output as if it was three tags (when it really is just one).
 Now, the output of binary search will look something like: `<entity> has 3 tags: a, b, c, <string #1>, <string #2>`

 To create our fake output, we first remove all the tags from the entity used by the binary search (has to be the same one!), then add 3 separate tags, `a`, `b` and `c`, then run the `tag list` command for it.
 We will receive an output that looks something like this: `<entity> has 3 tags: a, b, c`